Barnard Castle: Governance

 Barnard Castle is for all purposes (historic, ceremonial and unitary authority) located in County Durham.
 Barnard Castle has a Town Council governing a civil parish.
 The Town Council elects a ceremonial Town Mayor annually.

-It is part of the Bishop Auckland parliamentary constituency, which, as of 2024, is represented in parliament, by Sam Rushworth of the Labour Party.
-All four Durham County Councillors, whose wards (Barnard Castle East and Barnard Castle West) include part of Barnard Castle, are Conservative.
+It is part of the Bishop Auckland parliamentary constituency, which since 2024 has been represented in parliament by Sam Rushworth of the Labour Party.
+Barnard Castle's County Councillor is Chris Foote-Wood of the Labour Party.

 The local police force is Durham Constabulary.
 The town is the base for the Barnard Castle division, which covers 300 sqmi.
 This division is within the force's south area.

 Former

-Between 1894 and 1974, the town was, administratively, part of Barnard Castle Urban District.
+Between 1894 and 1974 the town was administratively part of Barnard Castle Urban District.
 The administrative and ceremonial county boundary was adjusted in 1974.
-Barnard Castle became the administrative centre of the Teesdale district of County Durham non-metropolitan county, until its abolition, on 1 April 2009, and the county council became the unitary authority of County Durham.
+Barnard Castle became the administrative centre of the Teesdale district of County Durham non-metropolitan county until its abolition on 1 April 2009, and the county council became the unitary authority of County Durham.